 Nassau, located on the island of New Providence, is the capital of the Bahamas and home to 70 percent of the islands’ population.
 Nassau is a lively port city that’s frequented by cruise lines throughout the year, and it’s often the first port of call for several cruises departing from Florida due to the island’s close proximity to the southeastern tip of the United States.

-Whether you’re snagging a seat on a cheap flight to Nassau or sailing in style on the high seas, a bustling Caribbean city awaits you complete with exceptional beaches, vibrant nightlife and plenty of galleries, museums and historical points of interest to keep you busy on and off the sand.
+Whether you’re snagging a seat on a flight to Nassau or sailing in style on the high seas, a bustling Caribbean city awaits you complete with exceptional beaches, vibrant nightlife and plenty of galleries, museums and historical points of interest to keep you busy on and off the sand.

 Those lucky enough to snag a seat on a flight to Nassau during the winter holidays, especially over Boxing Day (Dec.
 26) and New Year’s, are in for a treat: Junkanoo, a time-honored Caribbean holiday tradition, is a spectacular parade with music and flashy costumes.
 You’ll be listening to the cacophony of cowbells, brass bands and conch shells on Bay Street for hours during Junkanoo.
-If rowdy festivals don’t really suit your fancy, consider booking your Nassau flight for alternate dates.
+If rowdy festivals don’t really suit your fancy, consider booking your flight for alternate dates.

-- What better way to chill out after a flight to Nassau than kicking it on the beach alongside azure waters of the Caribbean Sea?
+What better way to chill out after a flight than kicking it on the beach alongside azure waters of the Caribbean Sea?
 The 17 beautiful beaches dotting Nassau’s coastline are each unique and immaculately maintained.
 Endless opportunities await you for water sports, snorkeling, swimming and sunbathing.
 Popular favorites include Cable Beach, which is the longest stretch of sand on the island at 4 miles long, and Rock Point Beach, where scenes from “Thunderball” were filmed.